Nippy (Better Call Saul): Critical response

 The episode received generally positive reviews.
 On the review aggregator Rotten Tomatoes, 90% of ten reviews are positive with an average rating of 9.5/10.
-Crew members that were recognized for their work on "Nippy" included writer Alison Tatlock and director Michelle MacLaren.
-Bob Odenkirk also received praise for his performance as Gene Takavic, particularly in the scene where he feigns a breakdown.
-Alan Sepinwall of Rolling Stone described the episode as an unpredictable epilogue to Better Call Saul that "brings emotional color, thrills, and fun".
-Steve Greene of IndieWire thought "Nippy" was a reminder that the series did not need high stakes to be entertaining.
-Ashley Bissette Sumerel of Tell-Tale TV said she enjoyed the humor and watching the heist play out on screen.
-"Even though the tone is more somber," she wrote, "it's still great fun".
-Scott Tobias of Vulture called it a "brilliant and wholly unexpected stand-alone episode".
-Vanity Fairs Mike Hogan labeled it a bottle episode that he believed would set the stage for the rest of the season.
-David Segal of The New York Times did not like the episode.
-He experienced some confusion over the recasting of Jeff and said it "felt low-stakes and a bit broad".
-Erik Kain of Forbes found the casting jarring, and noted that it had been over two years since the character Jeff had first appeared.
-Kain called it "the first genuinely bad episode of Better Call Saul" and said that the episode "tries to achieve some sort of triumph for Saul but fails to stick the landing, losing all momentum in the process."
-Decider included "Nippy" in its list of "The Best TV Episodes of 2022".
+Critics praised Tatlock's writing MacLaren's direction, while highlighting Odenkirk's performance during the scene in which he feigns a breakdown.

+Alan Sepinwall of Rolling Stone described the episode as an unpredictable epilogue to Better Call Saul that "brings emotional color, thrills, and fun" and felt that it was narratively isolated from the core story of the series.
+Ashley Bissette Sumerel of Tell-Tale TV said she enjoyed the humor and watching the heist play out on screen, calling the tone "more somber" and giving it 4.5 stars out of 5.
+Scott Tobias of Vulture called it a "brilliant and wholly unexpected stand-alone episode" and gave it a 5 out of 5-star rating, enjoying the "homage" to All That Jazz (1979) and praising Burnett and Healy's performances.
+Vanity Fair's Mike Hogan labeled it a bottle episode that he believed would set the stage for the rest of the season.
+Steve Greene of IndieWire thought "Nippy" served as a "bitter hello to the future and the past" simultaneously, explaining that the episode revolved around Jimmy's existential crisis.
+He thought his conversation with Frank best exemplified this, as though it involved deceiving Frank, Jimmy was speaking based on his genuine personal experiences, and thus provided the episode with an A− rating.